michelled/weavly.org/src/resources/picture-book-list.md

 {% endgridImage %}

-{% gridImage "/assets/media/how-to-catch-a-unicorn.jpg", "Book cover" %}
+{% gridImage "/assets/media/how-to-catch-a-unicorn.jpg", "Book cover", "" %}

 **How to Catch a Unicorn**